Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     check our outher students' directories, but again - **Do not edit or view files in other students' directories at any time**

-## 2. Open On Demand
+## 2. Open OnDemand
 <a name="ondemand"></a> [Back to TOC](#toc)

+Open OnDemand is an application that enables access to high-performance computing resources through a web portal (or "gateway").
 A very detailed introduction is given [in this video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c5c088f6-ba8c-4210-8d87-ab9f0104f54e)

 [This website](https://ubccr.freshdesk.com/support/solutions/articles/13000039875-ccr-ondemand-portal) also
-provides the ddetailed step-by-step instructions for logging into the system, as well as a general overview of the available tools.
+provides the detailed step-by-step instructions for logging into the system, as well as a general overview of the available tools.